What with hardly anyone fishing a single fly these days, this is a (semi-serious) call for reconsideration of such, at least in the Yellowstone area.

 But the various pleasures yielded by casting don’t come without—pardon me here—a catch.
 And this catch is that they can’t be truly secured except by fishing a single fly, unweighted.
 Attach anything else to the leader—anything—and those pleasures are decidedly compromised.

 Because I thrill to fly casting, I favor the use of one fly, unweighted, in my own fishing.
 I do this whenever it’s reasonable (meaning, when I still have a good chance to catch fish).
-Around Yellowstone, that’s most of the season.
+Around Yellowstone, that’s pretty much the entire season.
 That’s because this area is rich in aquatic insects; virtually all the waters have abundant, reliable hatches.
 Local trout spend substantial time feeding on or very close to the surface.

 All of which is to say that fishing one fly, wet or dry, unweighted, isn’t just an affectation.
 It’s a core tactic.
 Often it’s the best tactic.
 For anglers inclined to fish in this manner, that’s a beautiful thing.
 We get to have our cake and eat it too.
 We reap the pleasures offered by the single fly, without sacrificing our chances for success.

-So next time you fish Yellowstone, take a moment to consider (if you haven’t done so lately) freeing up your line and leader.
+So next time you fish Yellowstone, take a moment to consider freeing up your line and leader.
 Fish one fly, unweighted.
-At least for a little while.
+At least for a while.
 If you find there’s no appeal in it—to you or the trout—that’s quite alright.
 But I think you might be surprised.
 And not just about how much you enjoyed the casting.